Blow-up lemmas for sparse graphs: The RGA lemma and the proof of the blow-up lemma

 which is smaller than one for all sufficiently large $n$ by choice of $p$.

 We conclude that there is a positive probability of choosing $|Y|$ distinct vertices in $U$, so $|U|\ge|Y|$ as desired. \end{claimproof}

-We stress that although the proof of Claim~\ref{cl:psr:small} constructs an embedding, this embedding is not part of the final embedding of $H$ into $G$, and exists only to verify the claim.
+As previously mentioned, although the proof of Claim~\ref{cl:psr:small} constructs an auxiliary embedding, this embedding is not part of the final embedding of $H$ into $G$, and exists only to verify the claim.
 The same goes for the following claim.